-This is probably one of the most important things you should know and while the disaster itself might not trigger a bugging in or bugging out scenario, the social element could.
-You should learn as much about your community as you can and this involves going to social gatherings (or at least observe them from a safe distance).
+This is probably one of the most important things you should know.
+While the disaster itself might not trigger a bugging in or bugging out scenario, the social element could.
+You should learn as much about your community as you can.
+This involves going to social gatherings (or at least observe them from a safe distance).
 It also involves researching about the crime rate in your area, especially during particular events that made certain social elements to act up (protesting, rioting, looting, etc.) And last, but not least it involves direct interaction with your neighbors under various circumstances, during your day to day activity.
 Before a disaster can directly affect you, one should pay attention to the surrounding elements that could cause problems.
 And no other element is more unpredictable than human nature.

 Know your position:

 When we discuss the position topic during a bugging in or bugging out scenario, there are are actually two things to consider: the geographical position and the social position.
 Learning about your geographical position (or your living area) is a must, regardless of what you plan to do.
 It will provide you with valuable information and you will be able to answer questions such as:

 - Is your area listed on a on an evacuation route (think about masses of people going through your backyard)?

 - Is your home situated in a flood zone or surrounded by thick vegetation?

 - Do you have more than one road that can be used as an escape or supply route?

 - Does your area provide you with any type of shelter?
 A pre-made bug out location, abandoned buildings, state parks or any other type of land that offers good camping conditions?

 - Can you gather supplies from your area in case your pantry runs dry (hunting, foraging, scavenging, etc.)?